 - Businesses rely on accurate phone numbers to send out important product updates, marketing and promotional vouchers, lucrative offers, and newsletters to both new and existing customers.
 If a phone number is not verified, or if a customer provides a fake phone number for verification, there is a high chance that the intended recipient will never receive the information.

 - Phone verification is crucial for safeguarding against fraud and anti-money laundering activities.
 Fraudster uses someone else’s phone number for illegal activities, the actual owner of that number may be held responsible for any fraudulent actions.

 - It’s a low-friction method of identity verification, ensuring a smooth customer experience.

 SMS-based verifications are vulnerable to attacks such as man-in-the-middle attacks, SIM swapping, and phishing, posing risks to the security of the verification process.
 Additionally, SMS verification relies on real-time connectivity, requiring users to have active cell phone service during the verification.
 Some users are hesitant to share their phone numbers due to privacy concerns.

 How to Get Started with Phone Verification?

 Phone verification is a common service among vendors who offer identity authentication and fraud prevention solutions.
 HyperVerge’s identity verification platform takes care of your end-to-end verification needs, from phone verification to ID verifications.
 Read our detailed guide to know more about our identity verification and onboarding solutions.

 When does one need phone verification?

-1st-time registration, authorizing upgrades, resetting passwords, reactivating users, refreshing user details, and authenticating transactions are some areas when one needs phone verification.
+1st-time registration of a new account, authorizing upgrades, resetting passwords, reactivating users, refreshing user details, and authenticating transactions are some areas when one needs phone verification.

-What are other security alternatives there to phone verification?
+What are the other security alternatives to phone verification?